All 2020 Varieties

 SOLD OUT Gardener’s Delight (70 days) Large red cherry tomato with good yields in clusters on a large plant.
 Very sweet and juicy.
 Indeterminate.

 German Red Strawberry (80 days) Very large, reddish pink, heart shaped tomato on a large, vigorous plant.
 Tart, juicy, thick flesh with small seed pockets.
 A delicious lingering taste.
 German heirloom.
 Indeterminate.

 Gigantesque (75 days) This rare Russian variety was originally from the Ukraine.
 The regular-leaf plants produce a heavy yield of 1-2 lb orange-red, beefsteak tomatoes with a meaty flesh with very few seeds and a wonderful robust flavour.
 Indeterminate.

-Golden Cherry (63 days) Incredibly sweet small cherry tomatoes in abundance, perfect for snacking on in the garden, sprinkling on salads or pasta.
+SOLD OUT Golden Cherry (63 days) Incredibly sweet small cherry tomatoes in abundance, perfect for snacking on in the garden, sprinkling on salads or pasta.
 Indeterminate.

 Green Grape (70 days) Ripe green-yellow 1” tomatoes in abundant grape-like clusters of 6-12 tomatoes.
 Pleasant sweet-tart taste with little seed.
 Does well in dry conditions; easy but untidy growth.
 Semi-indeterminate.

 Green Zebra (Not technically an heirloom – developed in 1985 by California tomato breeder Tom Wagner.)
 (75-80 days) Yellow and green 3″ fruits with dark green vertical stripes.
 Emerald green flesh is juicy, sweet, zingy, yet mild.
 A bit exotic.
 Semi-determinate.